sowmyavnaik/sowmyavnaik-M1_ProjectGoal_Application/1_Requirements/README.md

 ## Low level requirements
+ * This project can be implemented by using c language in both windows and linux os.
  * Other functions may include
  * Check if leap year.
  * It should not delay the process and be accurate.